Maison Jansen: Work

 Throughout the firm's history, it employed a traditional style drawing upon European design, but the influence of contemporary trends including the Vienna Secession, Modernism, and Art Deco has also appeared in Jansen interiors and in much of the custom furniture the firm produced between 1920 and 1950.

-Under Boudin's leadership, Maison Jansen provided services to the royal families of Belgium, Iran, and Serbia; Elsie de Wolfe, and Lady Olive Baillie's Leeds Castle in Kent, England.
+Under Boudin's leadership, Maison Jansen provided services to the royal families of Belgium, Iran, and Yugoslavia; Elsie de Wolfe, and Lady Olive Baillie's Leeds Castle in Kent, England.
 The firm's most published work was a project by Boudin and Paul Manno, the head of Jansen's New York office, for the U.S. White House during the administration of John F. Kennedy.
 At the same time, Jansen completed the interior of the motor yacht Chambel IV, now renamed Northwind II.
 Northwind II is one of the few remaining complete Jansen commissions.

 After Stéphane Boudin's death in 1967, colleague Pierre Delbée took over the business.
 Maison Jansen came under new ownership in 1979 and finally closed in 1989.